klanderfri/CardReaderLibrary/README.md

 ## Test Data
 A zip files with test data (aka photos of MtG cards) can be downloaded from the link below. http://tankarochkuriosa.se/documents/mtg-cards.zip (163 MB)

+## About Compile Warnings
+There should be no warnings.
+Warnings are just as bad as errors.
+If you get warnings, you're doing it wrong!